 This will vary according to where you live, but the chances are you’ll have access to a singing or walking group, book clubs, bridge, bingo, quiz nights or faith groups.
 If you’re limited due to geographic location, seek out online social community groups.
 The quickest way to discover nearby groups is to search online – example search to type, “Bingo events near me”.

 60+ Friendship & Dating website • Coming soon!

 60+Club are partnering with SocialAfter60 to offer an exciting and new friendship and dating website.
 After much feedback and interest from our readers, we hear that many over 60s are looking to make friendships and build new relationships with others – and that often such community groups and networks don’t fit.

 Perhaps SocialAfter60 is more tailored to your lifestyle?

-Scheduled to launch in late July, so be sure to leave your email address to receive updates.
+Due to some minor delays, we are scheduled to launch in November, so be sure to leave your email address to receive updates.

 Case Study: Socially active older adults have slower rates of health declines

 The current study, published in the Journal of Health and Social Behaviour, sought to gain a better understanding of this phenomenon.
 Researchers analysed data from over 1,600 adults who were over the age of 60 years.
 Subjects were asked about their level of social engagement over the course of 12 months with friends and family members, including participation in social events such as meetings, clubs, and community gatherings.

 They were then asked questions designed to measure their physical and mental abilities.
 What they found was that adults who ended up with high levels of social engagement had less cognitive and physical limitations than adults whose social engagement was low.
 The benefits were seen in socially active people whose social networks decreased only slightly, as well as socially inactive people whose social lives increased significantly.
 The lowest level of cognitive and physical abilities were seen in people who had low levels of social engagement that decreased even further over time.